south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_git.md

 At the end of this prework, you will be able to:
 - Describe why GIT and GitHub.com are two of the most important tools for helping developers track changes to and colloborate on code.
-- Use the basic and most important commands such as `git add`, `git commit`, `git status`, `git push` and more
+- Use the basic and most important commands such as `git add`, `git commit`, `git status`, `git push` and more!
-- Save your code to your remote repostiory on github.com
+- Save your code to your remote repostiory on github.com.

 Throught this course we will us git and github in the following ways:
 - Use git to track changes to all of your code for our class assignments.